How to Plan Your Quarter in One Day: The 90-Day Focus System for $50K–$120K Operators

 Improved client onboarding, reducing time-to-value from 6 weeks to 3 weeks

 Celebrating wins builds momentum.
-Operators who only analyze problems burn out.
-Balance criticism with recognition.
+Operators who only analyze problems burn out, so you need to balance criticism with recognition.

 Part 2: Set Next Quarter Goals (90 minutes)

 Goal setting determines everything that follows.
-Most operators set too many goals.
-You can accomplish 3-5 major things per quarter.
-Not 12.
-Not 20.
-Choose ruthlessly.
+Most operators set too many goals, but you can accomplish only 3–5 major things per quarter—not 12, not 20—so you have to choose ruthlessly.

 Minute 0-45: Goal brainstorming